 A Lesson Learned

 Was it a good lesson?
 Yes.
 We both learned to listen to our intuition and not ignore the warning lights and sirens that were going off in both of our heads.
-We learned the hard way that a logical override was a poor choice in this circumstance.
-We have since moved on from that period of our lives, but I will say it was a difficult time in both of us.
+Having learned the hard way that a logical override was a poor choice in this circumstance.
+We have moved on from that period of our lives, but it was a difficult time in both of us.

 I have since taken a different perspective on working for an employer and quit my day job a few weeks ago.
 The road of self-employment may not be rosy all the time, but at least I know I will never fire myself.